anaismu/anaismu.github.io/README.md

 ## About
 I am a finishing PhD candidate in Computer Science and Artificial Intelligence at [Trinity College Dublin](https://tcd.ie).

-I have been fully funded by the Science Foundation Ireland’s **Centre for Research Training in Artificial Intelligence [(CRT-AI)](https://crt-ai.ie)** which offered AI training and  Particularly interested in language, syntax and, more broadly, in the underlying rules and patterns governing human interactions, I investigate how these concepts can be applied to the field of Artificial Intelligence.
+I have been fully funded by the Science Foundation Ireland’s **Centre for Research Training in Artificial Intelligence [(CRT-AI)](https://crt-ai.ie)** which, beyond financial support, also offered AI training, as well as networking and collaboration opportunities.

+Particularly interested in language, syntax and, more broadly, in the underlying rules and patterns governing human interactions, I investigate how these concepts can be applied to the field of Artificial Intelligence.

-Coming from the humanities, I hold a a first-class honours [Master’s Degree in Speech and Language Processing](https://www.tcd.ie/slscs/postgraduate/taught-courses/speech-language-processing/) from [Trinity College Dublin](https://tcd.ie), a [Bachelor’s degree in Sciences of Language](https://www.univ-lyon2.fr/licence-1-sciences-du-langage) from [Université Lumière Lyon 2](https://www.univ-lyon2.fr/) (France), and, in parallel, I managed to secure a [diploma in English Literature and Civilisation](https://www.univ-lyon2.fr/licence-2-langues-litteratures-et-civilisations-etrangeres-et-regionales-anglais) from the same.
+I come from the humanities -- more specifically from linguistics.
+I hold a a first-class honours [Master’s Degree in Speech and Language Processing](https://www.tcd.ie/slscs/postgraduate/taught-courses/speech-language-processing/) from [Trinity College Dublin](https://tcd.ie), a [Bachelor’s degree in Sciences of Language](https://www.univ-lyon2.fr/licence-1-sciences-du-langage) from [Université Lumière Lyon 2](https://www.univ-lyon2.fr/) (France).
+In parallel, I managed to secure a [diploma in English Literature and Civilisation](https://www.univ-lyon2.fr/licence-2-langues-litteratures-et-civilisations-etrangeres-et-regionales-anglais) from the same.

 I am also a founding member of the CRT AI’s Newsletter Team [ _The Turing Point_ ](https://www.crt-ai.ie/news/crt-newsletter-turing-point/) which reported on different aspects of AI, such as gender bias and generative AI.

 ## Research Interests

 Supervised by Dr. Carl Vogel, my work is twofold.
 On the one hand, I look into methods to estimate the unfolding of information in conversations.
 On the other hand, I study the impact of paralinguistic features on human dialogues.
-More specifically, I study how gaze can be tracked and used to get insights into the linguistic progression of an interaction.
+More specifically, I have focused on how gaze can be tracked and used to get insights into the linguistic progression of an interaction.
-Indeed, while eye gaze is known for playing a role in regulating interactions (interaction initiation, turn-taking, showing attention, etc.), my PhD project aims to look into the gaze's relationship with the linguistic unfolding of the conversation itself.
+Indeed, while eye gaze is known for playing a role in regulating interactions (interaction initiation, turn-taking, shared attention, etc.), my PhD project aims to look into the gaze's relationship with the linguistic unfolding of the conversation itself.
 One concrete question I am aiming to answer is: _can eye gaze help estimate whether the speaker’s production is more likely to focus on previous matters or, instead, move on to another topic?_

 By investigating such matters, I hope to help the development of more human-oriented technologies that can make use of multiple modalities to become more and more accessible.